inovex/AutoTiM/README.md

 ![Predict Workflow](doc/opensource_release/predict_workflow.png)

 The `/predict`-endpoint returns predictions from one or more given data points for the selected use case.
-By default, the model with the production flag is used, but the model version can be specified if required.
+By default, the model with the production flag is used, but the model version can be specified if needed.

 ##### Required parameters
 `use_case_name` (str): Name of the experiment / project <br>
 `dataset_identifier` (str): Name of the dataset within your project <br>
-`file`: csv-file containing one or more timeseries instances
+`file`: csv-file containing one or more time series instances for the prediction

 ##### Optional parameters
 `model_version` (int): Version of the model (as listed in MLFLow) to be used for prediction (default: production model)